-Spring has fought for its place in the season rotation this year, hasn’t it?
-I woke up the other day to discover the irises that broke through the earth earlier in the week were now surrounded by more than a dusting of snow.
+Spring has started to become less predictable.
+Growing up in the Midwest we were used to the occasional surprise late snow dusting.
+However these days even the flowers seem surprised by the weather.
+Recently I woke up to discover the irises that broke through the earth earlier in the week were now surrounded by more than a dusting of snow.

 - Spring flowers are distinct.